GLOBAL MARKETS-Dollar hits five-week low on Fed caution, Wall St sags

 U.S. central bank would start reducing stimulus.

-Last month the Fed said it expects to start slowing the pace
+Last month the Fed said it expects to start slowing down the

 shifts, comments that soothed Wall Street and the bond market.